 Exempt or excluded resources – resources not counted for the purpose of determining eligibility

 The asset limit for single person in Texas for this year is $2,000.
 For married couples, Medicaid applies a different set of rules.
-To qualify for Medicaid the care recipient also needs to be at 65 years or older, meet income requirements ($2,250 or less for 2018) have limited assets (as indicated above) and meet Medicaid’s definition of “medically needed”
+To qualify for Medicaid the care recipient also needs to be at 65 years or older, meet income requirements ($2,313 or less for 2019) have limited assets and meet Medicaid’s definition of “medically needed”

 Most of my practice deals with seniors already living in a nursing home and about to be admitted.
 As you can see from the definitions above, some assets are not considered with determining a person’s eligibility.